The story Bayeux Tapestry stitched into legend: walk the blood-soaked Hastings ridge where England lost its crown

 King Harold’s bodyguards, the Housecarls, fought to the end with their fearsome giant axes, but after their king was killed – by an arrow to the eye according to the Bayeux Tapestry – English resistance finally crumbled.
 The day-long battle had cost 2,000 Norman lives, and twice as many English.
 Harold’s hacked body, identified by his mistress, Edith the Fair, by “certain intimate marks” was buried at Waltham Abbey in Essex.

-The battlefield is now owned by English Heritage, which runs regular guided tours around the battleground and abbey from the visitor centre.
+The battlefield of the Battle of Hastings is now owned by English Heritage, which runs regular guided tours around the battleground and Battle Abbey from the visitor centre.
 There are also a number of walks that take in the surrounding countryside.

 Battle Abbey